I remember my first hour in China.

 If you have an excess of phlegm, or a bad taste in your mouth, get rid of it, and why be ashamed of that?

-Conversely, they can’t understand our habit of blowing our nose into tissues or hankies, then returning them to our pockets like some treasured possession.
+Conversely, they can’t understand our habit of blowing our nose into tissues, then returning them to our pockets like some treasured possession.
 To them, that is both unhygienic and pointless.

 Any Chinese person with experience of dealing with foreigners knows we find it disgusting, and no one is asking you to like it.

-I particularly dislike seeing puddles of spit on the floor of trains, buses or toilet cubicles – anywhere where I might have to stare at it for long periods of time.
+I particularly dislike seeing puddles of spit in toilet cubicles or anywhere where I have to stare at it for long periods of time.

-You’re entitled to get angry if someone spits too near you, or in your home, or onto your clothing or possessions.
+You’re entitled to get angry if someone spits too close to you, or onto your clothing or possessions.

 In preparation for the Beijing Olympics in 2008, local residents were encouraged to clean up their act to help ‘civilize’ the city.